JobstHanna/2023-amse-template/project/project-plan.md

 * Data URL: https://offenedaten-koeln.de/sites/default/files/Bussgeld_2016.csv
 * Data Type: CSV

-Data about fine penalty paid in regards of cars in the city in Cologne in january of the year 2016.
+Data about fine penalty payment in regards of cars in the city in Cologne in january of the year 2016.

 ### Datasource2: Bußgelddaten Koeln / Finepayment Data Cologne 2018
 * Metadata URL: https://mobilithek.info/offers/-3334718157215585369
 * Data URL: https://offenedaten-koeln.de/sites/default/files/Januar_2018.csv
 * Data Type: CSV

-Data about fine penalty paid in regards of cars in the city in Cologne in january of the year 2018.
+Data about fine penalty payment in regards of cars in the city in Cologne in january of the year 2018.

 ## Work Packages